waliullah14/ECE-1204_2210035/Lab 02 /Lab Report 02.md

 };
 ```
 ### Description of the Problem:
-<p align = "justify" >Create a class named student Student.
-There will be three private members of the class such as roll, name and marks. creating objects of the Student class assign value to them.
-Then access those values using a friend function or friend class and finally print the highest and lowest marks and print the roll of the students who got the highest and the lowest marks.</p>
+<p align = "justify" >A class named Student should be created.
+There will be three private members of the class such as roll, name and marks.
+Creating objects of the Student class different values should be assigned to them.
+Then the values should be accessed using a friend function or friend class named Teacher and finally, the highest and lowest marks should be printed along with the the roll of the students who got the highest and the lowest marks.</p>

 ### Code:
 ```cpp